SEMINAR PAPER

 A TRANSHUMANIST SUBCULTURE EXISTS SOMEWHERE BETWEEN ART, MEDICINE, AND COUNTERCULTURE

-WE THUS CALL THE FOUNDATIONAL QUESTIONS OF THE BOND BETWEEN ONE HEALTH AND TRANSHUMANISM
+FOUNDATIONAL QUESTIONS EXPLORING THE BOND BETWEEN ONE HEALTH AND TRANSHUMANISM

-1. Could Transhumanism be part of One Health's future?
-How could they benefit from closer cooperation?
+.
+Could Transhumanism become part of One Health's future framework?
+How might these two paradigms benefit from closer cooperation?

-2. How would Transhumanism affect human health in the context of human-animal and human-environment interactions?
-How could it position human beings in all this interaction as the main working area of One Health?
+.
+How would Transhumanism influence human health within the context of human-animal and human-environment interactions?
+How might it redefine the role of human beings within these interactions, which are central to One Health's mission?

-4. Aren't we already transhumans with all the machines, devices, and tools that surround us and serve to develop and improve our abilities, and aren't all medicines that provide with the concept of Transhumanism already part of One Health?
-How would One Health evaluate the humans in this content?
+Are we not already transhumans, surrounded by machines, devices, and tools that enhance and extend our abilities?
+Aren't medical advancements aligned with the concept of Transhumanism already part of One Health's scope?
+How might One Health interpret and evaluate humanity in this context?

-5. How would One Health address human-machine-technology interactions in the context of Transhumanism and their impact on human health and the lives shaped through their impact on the built and unbuilt environment?
-How would this affect ecohealth, a broader concept of an ''ecosystem approach to health’'?
+.
+How would One Health address the implications of human-machine-technology interactions in the context of Transhumanism?
+What might be the impact on human health, as well as on lives shaped by changes in both the built and unbuilt environment?
+How could these interactions influence ecohealth, understood as an ''ecosystem approach to health''?

 MA Critical Urbanisms, University of Basel